nickbrandt/GitLab/doc/user/permissions_stub_first_class_vulnerabilities.md

 TIP: **Tip:**
 To prevent a guest user from creating projects, as an admin, you can edit the user's profile to mark the user as [external](#external-users-core-only).
-Beware though that even if a user is external, if they already have Reporter or higher permissions in any project or group, they will **not** be counted as a free guest user.
+Be aware that even if an external user already has Reporter or higher permissions in any project or group, they will **not** be counted as a free guest user.

 ## Auditor users **(PREMIUM ONLY)**